derwiki/layoff-runbook/README.md

 1. Remind yourself that you weren't the only one laid off, and that your company isn't the only one that's done layoffs recently:
     1. [layoffs.fyi](https://layoffs.fyi)
     1. [Layoffs Tracker](https://layoffstracker.com)
+1. Keep up professional contacts which are not directly related to job searching.
+Go to user groups and set up drinks/coffee/lunch with former co-workers.
+Online too as long as it leaves you connected (in a way that you used to be connected at work) and isn't just doomscrolling.
+As much as you can, make this energizing in a way that applying for jobs or studying for interviews might not be.

 # Starting a job search
 ## Decide how long you want to job search for